Haleem Adil sent on judicial remand

 Sheikh's lawyer argued that the cases against his client are bailable.

-A special police team was also formed to investigate the issue of a snake and to determine whether it was venomous or not and how at all it ended up inside the lock-up.
+A special police team was also formed to investigate the presence of a snake in the police lock-up and to determine whether it was venomous or not and how at all it was able to go inside the lock-up.

 The case against the Sindh opposition leader was filed at the Memon Goth police station in District Malir.
 Anti-terror and other provisions have been included in the case registered against Sheikh.